bhosale2/bhosale2.github.io/index.md

     btn_class: "btn--info"
     btn_label: "Details"
 intro:
-  - excerpt: 'I am a graduate student pursuing my doctorate in <a href="http://mechanical.illinois.edu/">Mechanical Sciences</a> at the <a href="http://illinois.edu/">University of Illinois at Urbana-Champaign</a>.'
+  - excerpt: 'An <a href="http://www.iitb.ac.in/">IIT Bombay</a> graduate, currently I am a graduate student pursuing my doctorate in
+  <a href="http://mechanical.illinois.edu/">Mechanical Sciences</a> at the
+  <a href="http://illinois.edu/">University of Illinois at Urbana-Champaign</a>, following a
+  Masters degree in December 2019.
+Currently a member of
+  <a href="https://mattia-lab.com/">Gazzola Lab</a>, I am deeply passionate about exploring
+  and understanding, using computational and theoretical tools, the physics involving flow--structure interaction (FSI), multiphase phenomena, interplay between elasticity and fluid dynamics of FSI systems and continuum viscoelasticity.
+  Besides research, I love to travel across borders and enjoy playing badminton and soccer.

+  Feel free to contact me at bhosale2@illinois.edu'
 ---

 {% include feature_row id="intro" type="center"%}